Numerical analysis of quantum circuits for state preparation and unitary operator synthesis: Numerical results

-The number of different gate configurations in the $F=1$ peak in our calculations was 9264, which is about 20\% of all possible gate configurations.
+One of our main goals in plotting these histograms is to identify the number of gate configurations that allow a perfect state preparation.
+For this purpose, it would be ideal if for $N=6$ the tail ended at some value of $F$ (e.g.~a value with $1-F\sim 10^{-5}$) and were then followed by a well-separated peak at $1-F\lesssim 10^{-12}$ that includes all the $F=1$ configurations.
+This shape of histogram could be expected based on the intuitive picture of the gate configurations corresponding to a discrete variable: unlike continuous variables, unless a certain gate configuration allows perfect state preparation (i.e.~$F=1$), it should not allow us to approach the target state by a distance that corresponds to, say, $1-F\sim 10^{-10}$, which seems too small for a randomly generated state with the small numbers $n=4$ and $N=6$.
+While the histogram exhibits a relatively sharp drop at $-\log_{10}[1-F]\approx 4.5$, a small peak appears around $-\log_{10}[1-F]\approx 7$ and a small tail persists up to the peak at $-\log_{10}[1-F]=12$.
+We suspect that all of the data points with $-\log_{10}[1-F]>7$ correspond to $F=1$ but the optimization algorithm incorrectly identified them as having converged at lower values.
+The peak at $1-F<10^{-12}$, which we can confidently identify as corresponding to $F=1$, contains 8611 data points.
+Hence the number of different gate configurations in the $F=1$ peak is at least 8611.
+If we also include gate configurations that are obtained by qubit permutations of $F=1$ configurations, the total number of $F=1$ configurations rises slightly and becomes 9264, which is about 20\% of all possible gate configurations.
 In other words, there are a remarkably large number of gate configurations that allow a perfect preparation of an arbitrary target state.
 Although some multiplicity is to be expected based on qubit relabeling and commuting gate configurations, there are still a large number of qualitatively dissimilar gate configurations.
-For example, the following three quantum circuits gave the highest values of $F$ after $10^4$ iterations (all of which gave $1-F<10^{-11}$ and can hence be confidently identified as having $F=1$):
+For example, the following three quantum circuits gave the highest values of $F$ after $10^4$ iterations in the first run of the algorithm (all of which gave $1-F<10^{-11}$ and can hence be confidently identified as having $F=1$):

 \centerline{ \Qcircuit @C=1em @R=.7em { & \gate{R} & \ctrl{1} & \gate{R} & \ctrl{3} & \gate{R} & \ctrl{2} & \gate{R} & \ctrl{3} & \gate{R} & \qw & \qw & \qw & \qw & \qw \\ & \gate{R} & \ctrl{0} & \gate{R} & \qw & \qw & \qw & \qw & \qw & \qw & \ctrl{1} & \gate{R} & \qw & \qw & \qw \\ & \gate{R} & \qw & \qw & \qw & \qw & \ctrl{0} & \gate{R} & \qw & \qw & \ctrl{0} & \gate{R} & \ctrl{1} & \gate{R} & \qw \\ & \gate{R} & \qw & \qw & \ctrl{0} & \gate{R} & \qw & \qw & \ctrl{0} & \gate{R} & \qw & \qw & \ctrl{0} & \gate{R} & \qw \gategroup{1}{9}{4}{10}{0.7em}{--} \gategroup{2}{11}{3}{12}{0.7em}{--} } }